-Get To Know The Sustainable Jewelry Brand That Fashion Insiders Are Obsessed With
+The Sustainable Jewelry Brand Fashion Insiders Are Obsessed With

 To dig a little more on the sustainability front: All metals are made from 100% recycled gold vermeil or 100% recycled sterling silver, and all of its diamonds, gemstones, and precious stones are ethically sourced.
 Pieces come in 100% recycled and/or reusable packaging, and the brand is certified by the Responsible Jewellery Council.
 And, if you have any old jewelry to unload (even if it's not from Monica Vinader!), you can send those well-worn pieces via a pre-paid label to the company to ensure that anything salvageable will get upcycled responsibly.
 And as a thank you for doing your part in being sustainably stylish, you'll receive a discount on your next Monica Vinader purchase.

 But wait, there's more!
+Since it's likely that you'll wear Monica Vinader pieces almost every day, you can rest assured that everything comes with a five-year warranty and you'll receive lifetime repairs on anything that breaks.
+Free (and carbon-neutral) shipping is offered both ways, and you get 100 days to try out Monica Vinader pieces — and, if one doesn't speak to you, you can just return it, no questions asked.

-Since it's likely that you'll wear Monica Vinader pieces almost every day, you can be rest assured that everything comes with a five-year warranty and you'll receive lifetime repairs on anything that breaks.
+But wait, there's more!
+Since it's likely that you'll wear Monica Vinader pieces almost every day, you can rest assured that everything comes with a five-year warranty and you'll receive lifetime repairs on anything that breaks.
 Free (and carbon-neutral) shipping is offered both ways, and you get 100 days to try out Monica Vinader pieces — and, if one doesn't speak to you, you can just return it, no questions asked.

 My absolute favorite tidbit about Monica Vinader is the brand's in-house piercing services.
 That's right — you can get pierced at their brick-and-mortar in NYC's Soho, or at their shop at the Nordstrom South Coast Plaza in Costa Mesa, CA — and, at the time of writing there are plenty of immediate openings available on their website (unlike, say, the always-booked Studs or other boutique piercing studios).
 At Monica Vinader, you can get up to three ear piercings per appointment, anywhere on the lobe or helix, and each piercing is only $25, plus the cost of the earring you get pierced with.